How would you define your style?

 Should we meet before the wedding to discuss the details?

 All collections include a detailed consultation to go over your wedding detail.
 This is often done over the phone or even through email, but in person is prefered.
 It is best to chat 2-3 weeks before your wedding as many of the details will have been finalized by this time.
-I can also help guide you in planning your timeline so we have sufficient time for pictures.
+We can also help guide you in planning your timeline so we have sufficient time for pictures.

 How long do formal portraits take?

 It is generally best to do family group portraits all at once either before or after your ceremony.
 Each grouping takes about 1-5 minutes to arrange and capture, depending on size.
-It is very helpful to have someone designated from each side of the family who can assist me in preparing family members for the grouping.
+It is very helpful to have someone designated from each side of the family who can assist in preparing family members for the grouping.
 If everyone is ready on time, it typically just takes 20 minutes.

 Will you be able to take photos of our guests during the reception dinner?